kabirkhan/recon/docs/tutorial/1_loading_data.md

 # Loading your data

-Recon NER expects your data to be in the most basic [Prodigy Annotation Format](https://prodi.gy/docs/api-interfaces#ner).
+Recon NER expects your data to be in the [Prodigy Annotation Format](https://prodi.gy/docs/api-interfaces#ner).

 A single example in this format looks like: